Our President wants to go big on climate.

 On Earth Day, President Biden announced a big goal: cut America’s carbon pollution 50% by 2030.
 Now, he’s working with Congress to meet that goal.

-To make it happen, use the tool to let the President and our Democratic Senators know we want them to include a price on carbon in the budget reconciliation.
+To make it happen, use the tool to let the President know we want them to include a price on carbon in the budget reconciliation.
 A price on carbon will show tangible results within the first nine months.
 It’s a critical piece of any climate policy package.

 What should my email say?

-You’re asking the White House and Congress to put a price on carbon in this year’s budget reconciliation.
-They’ll know what you mean!
+You’re asking the White House to put a price on carbon in this year’s budget reconciliation.
+The Biden administration will know what you mean!

-Our tool allows you to email both the President and your Democratic Senators in just a few clicks.
+Our tool allows you to email the President in just a few clicks.
 Use our suggested text or personalize it with your own thoughts.

 Check out our FAQ for more information about a price on carbon and the budget reconciliation process.